 Germany is sausage country.
-They love their Wurst and you can find it on almost every Speisekarte (menu) - no matter how fancy the restaurant.
-Sausage is for sell with street vendors, at imbiss and every biergarten.
-But what German sausage is the Wurst?
+They love their wurst and you can find it on almost every speisekarte (menu) - no matter how fancy the restaurant.
+You can get sausage everywhere from street vendors to imbiss to every biergarten.
+But what German sausage is the best?

 Bockwurst is one of the most popular varieties of German sausage.
-To many Americans it simply looks like a curved hot dog.
+To many Americans, it simply looks like a tasty curved hot dog.
 But this iconic German sausage has its own history and flavor associated with Bock bier and Lent.
 Learn all about the German sausage known as bockwurst.

 History of Bockwurst

-There are two theories about the origin story of this sausage.
+There are two popular theories about the origin story of this sausage.

 Bockwurst Pairings & Recipes